IbcAlpha/IBC/userguide.md

 ### Scheduled Tasks (Windows)
 ----------------------------
-On Windows you can start IBController automatically using a Scheduled Task.
+On Windows you can start IBController automatically using a Scheduled Task to run IBControllerStart.bat or IBControllerGatewayStart.bat.

 If you do this, you must make sure that the machine is already logged on before the scheduled task runs.
 Otherwise the task will still run, but you won't be